albertnev/food-macro-conversor/README.md

   - [ ] Check availability Google log in.

 - [ ] Check usage of SWR from NextJS team to make fetch calls.
-- [ ] Make initial fetch to a food database:
+- [x] Make initial fetch to a food database:
-  - [ ] MyFitnessPal
-  - [ ] FoodRepo.org
-  - [ ] OpenFoodFacts
+  - :x: MyFitnessPal: CORS violation, private API.
+  - :x: FoodRepo.org: almost no images, not in spanish, inacurate search.
+  - :white_check_mark: OpenFoodFacts: success, but no results for non-brand generic foods (potato, bread...).
+  - :white_large_square: USDA API: only in English, but allows both branded and generic food search.
+  - :white_check_mark: BEDCA: generic food only, requests and responses must be XML formatted.
-- [ ] Configure architecture to be able to use multiple data sources.
+- [x] Configure architecture to be able to use multiple data sources.
-- [ ] Save preferences about preferred units and data sources.
+- [ ] _Postponed: Save preferences about preferred units and data sources._

 ### App functionalities